From documents to objects: An overview of LiveDoc

 About the Authors

 Jim Miller was the program manager for Intelligent Systems in Apple's Advanced Technology Group.
-He is currently exploring consumer applications of Internet technology as part of Miramontes Computing.
+He is currently exploring consumer applications of Internet technology as part of Miramontes Interactive.

 Thomas Bonura is a Senior Scientist at Apple Computer, Inc. currently working on applications of speech technologies to the Macintosh user experience.
 His research interests are in user interface design and implementation and knowledge based systems.